 What to do in the event of a shutdown or financial hardship

 • Contact your banks, landlord, and utilities, explain to them the situation and ask for an extension on repayment of any loans, or an extension on the due date for utilities.
 Some utility companies partner with charity organizations to give one-time grants to help with utility costs during a financial hardship, so make sure to ask when you speak with them.
+Some banks (such as USAA) will loan you the amount of your paycheck until your paycheck arrives.

 • Contact your service branch’s relief organization (listed below).
 They can offer short-term loans and grants to help bridge the gap.